foxriver76/ioBroker.benchmark/README.md

 ## benchmark adapter for ioBroker
 Benchmark your system.

+## Important: Information for users
+Note, that the purpose of the adapter, in its current state, is mainly to benchmark different scenarios to gather insights on changes on js-controller level.
+The Benchmark Tests can take very long and can cause high loads on your system.
+Also note, that by default the benchmark adapter runs in an isolated mode, which will disable all adapters and only keep the controller and itself alive.
+Furthermore, the adapter always needs to be run with instance number `0`.

 ## How to add a new test?
 1. Create a new TypeScript file in src/lib/activeTests, with a class which inherits from TestUtils
 2. Define the three (five) steps of your test (execute is automatically measured)